 In typical #ThrowbackThursday fashion, I want to talk about the moment when I first discovered I wanted to become a writer.
 It all started after I had read the children’s book, “Haunted Sister” by Lael Litke when I was about nine years old.
 The book entranced me with this opening sentence, “It was raining on the day I died.”
 The funny thing is, I haven’t read that book in thirteen years and I still remember that line as if I had just laid eyes on the text this morning.

 I must have read that book a dozen times during my childhood.
-Never before, had my mind been so entranced by a simple sentence.
+Never before had I’d been so entranced by a simple sentence.
 Up until then, books were mandatory – they were used for lessons and bedtime stories.
 Books weren’t transformative.
 Books weren’t compelling.

-Suddenly, I knew – this was the impact I was destined to have on the world.
+Suddenly, I knew that this was the impact I was destined to have on the world.

 I had always had an interest in the written word.
 I would scribble plot lines or funny sentences etched into my notebook.
-Cohesively, those words would add up into my very first story just a few short years later about a young girl who lost her fiance in the aftermath of 9/11.
+Cohesively, those words would add up to my very first story just a few short years later about a young girl who lost her fiance in the aftermath of 9/11.

 It’s been thirteen years since the fateful day when I read that sentence.
 I remember like it was yesterday.
 Sitting passenger seat in my father’s Chevy – the engine purring, the car seat flaming up as the heater vents attacked the cold leather – and me, book in hand ready to dive into a parallel universe.
 In those years, as my style has changed, and my experiences have broadened, my love for creating stories has never wavered.
 It’s a love that’s as classic as a tale as old as time; it’s my backbone, my identity, my existence.